jim-schwoebel/allie/features/readme.md

 ## Implemented Features

 Note that all scripts implemented have features and their corresponding labels.
 It is important to provide labels to understand what the features correspond to.
-It's also to keep in mind the relative speeds of featurization to optimize server costs (they are provided here for reference).
+It's also to keep in mind the relative speeds of featurization to optimize server costs.

 ### [Audio](https://github.com/jim-schwoebel/allie/tree/master/features/audio_features)
 * [audioset_features](https://github.com/jim-schwoebel/allie/blob/master/features/audio_features/audioset_features.py) -